 - Welcome (quick suggestions for using your site)

-I don’t have many plugins on the tinyblueorange.com site, so I only have 2 additional boxes available — one for Yoast SEO + one for Gravity Forms.
+I don’t have many plugins on the tinyblueorange.com site, so I only have 2 additional boxes available — one for Yoast SEO (the plugin I recommend for all WordPress sites) + one for Gravity Forms.

 Customizing your dashboard